jrnelson-github/my_first_repo/README.md

 # my_first_repo
+#jrnelson-github

 Welcome!

-First and second changes.
+First, second and changes.

-Third change!
+Fourth change!

+The last place I went on vacation was Jamaica.